SaahilClaypool/Site-hugo/content/post/About.md

 <img src="/img/HeadShot.jpg" alt="Me" style="width: 200px;"/>

+*Note: slightly more information can be found on my old website at [claypools.org](http://www.claypools.org)*

 I am a computer science major currently studying at Worcester Polytechnic Institute (WPI) class of 2019.
 I live in Acton, Massachusetts and graduated from the Acton-Boxborough Regional High School in 2015.